Integrable viscous conservation laws: Classification results

-An important well-known example of integrable viscous conservation law as been already mentioned above and it is given by the Burgers equation \beq u_{t} = \partial_{x} \left( u^{2} + \epsilon u_{x} \right) = 2 u u_{x} + \epsilon u_{xx}, \eeq Let us observe that Burgers' equation already appears in its normal form and it possesses a constant viscous central invariant $a(u) = 1$.
-Conversely, one can immediately check that in the case of constant viscous central invariant the 1-form $\omega_{u^{2}}^{def}$ truncates at the first order in $\epsilon$ providing the Burgers equation.
-Higher flows of the Burgers hierarchy can be obtained as a deformation of higher flows of the Hopf hierarchy obtained choosing in~(\ref{normaldeformed}) $f(u) = u^{n} $, $n \geq 2$.
+An important well-known example of integrable viscous conservation law as been already mentioned above and it is given by the Burgers equation \beq u_{t} = \partial_{x} \left( u^{2} + \epsilon u_{x} \right) = 2 u u_{x} + \epsilon u_{xx}, \eeq Let us observe that Burgers' equation already appears in its normal form and it possesses the constant viscous central invariant $a(u) = 1$.
+Conversely, in the case of constant viscous central invariant the 1-form $\omega_{u^{2}}^{def}$ truncates at the first order in $\epsilon$ and gives the Burgers equation.
+Higher flows of the Burgers hierarchy can be obtained as a deformation of higher flows of the Hopf hierarchy obtained by choosing in~(\ref{normaldeformed}) $f(u) = u^{n} $, $n \geq 2$. \begin{remark} In the bi-Hamiltonian setting, the case of constant central invariants, that corresponds to the KdV hierarchy, plays a crucial role in two dimensional quantum gravity~\cite{Witten,Kont}.
+In particular, the generating function of correlators can be obtained from a solution of the hierarchy specified by a suitable initial datum.

+Similarly, here we point out that the free energy for a generalized Curie-Weiss model in Statistical Mechanics can be viewed as a particular solution of the full potential Burgers hierarchy.
+We should also point out that the connection between statistical mean field models and the Burgers equation has been already observed in the literature (see e.g. \cite{GB,Brankov,CW}). \\ Let us recall that the Curie-Weiss model for a system of $N$ spins $\sigma_{i} =\pm 1$, $i=1,\dots,N$ is defined by the Hamiltonian

+where $J$ is the spin interaction coupling constant and $h$ is the interaction constant with the external magnetic field.
+The free energy is given by